 “Aardwolves play a positive role in the ecosystem by limiting the number of termites throughout their natural range.”

-The aardwolf is the lesser-known cousin of the striped and spotted hyenas.
+The aardwolf is the lesser-known cousin of the striped, brown, and spotted hyenas.
 Because it’s shy, elusive, and nocturnal, it’s rarely encountered by people.

 The name aardwolf essentially means earth wolf in the Afrikaans and Dutch languages, but this is misleading because it’s not a wolf at all.
 Instead, it belongs to the hyena family, a fact which is fairly obvious from its appearance alone.
 It looks quite a bit like a striped hyena, whose African habitat overlaps with its own.
 This article will cover some interesting facts about the identification, diet, habitat, and behavior of the aardwolf.